3rd Canadian Division: Fighting in Normandy

-The 3rd Canadian Infantry Division served extensively in the Battle of Normandy as a component firstly of I British Corps and later under the command of II Canadian Corps.
+The 3rd Canadian Infantry Division fought in the Battle of Normandy in I British Corps and later in the II Canadian Corps.
 On D-Day+1, units of the division became the first among the Allies to secure their D-Day objectives.
-The villages of Authie and Carpiquet both saw heavy fighting between the Canadians and German defenders of the 12th SS Panzer Division.
-Over the course of five days, the 12th SS launched a series of counter-attacks in an attempt to crush the Canadian bridgehead and throw them back into the sea.
-The attacks cost the 12th a third of their armoured strength and they were forced to retire in the face of stubborn resistance, Allied naval gunfire and aerial superiority.
-On 4 July 1944, the 3rd Canadian Division, along with the British 3rd and 59th Infantry Divisions and supported by elements of the 79th Armoured Division launched Operation Windsor, capturing the Carpiquet Airfield and the surrounding areas from the 12th SS after several hours of confused and hard fighting.
-On 8 July, the 3rd Canadian Division participated in Operation Charnwood, the British Second Army's final advance on the northern parts of Caen.
-Once again the Canadians excelled and captured all their objectives after suffering, once again, heavy casualties.
+The villages of Authie and Carpiquet both saw determined fighting between the Canadians and German defenders of the 12th SS Panzer Division.
+Over five days, the 12th SS counter-attacked to crush the Canadian bridgehead and throw them back into the sea.
+The attacks cost the 12th a third of their armoured strength and they were forced to retire in the face of stubborn resistance, Allied naval gunfire and air superiority.
+On 4 July 1944, the 3rd Canadian Division, along with the British 3rd Infantry Division and 59th (Staffordshire) Infantry Division, supported by elements of the 79th Armoured Division, launched Operation Windsor, capturing the Carpiquet Airfield and the vicinity from the 12th SS after several hours of confused and hard fighting.
+On 8 July, the 3rd Canadian Division participated in Operation Charnwood, the final advance on the northern parts of Caen by the Second Army.